Types of Computer Storage Devices: Difference between Memory and Storage in Computers

-What is the difference between Memory and Storage in Computers?
+Difference between Computer Memory and Storage

 Computer Storage and Computer Memory are the same.
 But, most often, the primary storage devices are defined as Computer Memory, and secondary storage devices are termed as Computer Storage.
+We will talk about it more in our article.

 History of Computer Storage Devices: